-BACP-registered online psychotherapy for gay men is available throughout the Republic of Ireland and Northern Ireland.
+BACP-registered online psychotherapy for gay men throughout the Republic of Ireland and Northern Ireland.
 Sessions are via secure video call in English.
-Ireland shares the same time zone as the UK (GMT/IST), making scheduling straightforward.
+Ireland shares the same time zone as the UK (GMT/IST), which keeps scheduling straightforward.

-The approach is built around minority stress theory and attachment — the frameworks that fit what gay men in Ireland actually carry.
-Ireland has changed significantly since the Marriage Equality Referendum of 2015.
+The approach is built around minority stress theory and attachment.
+These are the frameworks that fit what gay men in Ireland actually carry.
+Ireland has changed significantly since the 2015 Marriage Equality Referendum.
 Social and legal progress is real.
-What does not automatically change with legislation is what was formed over years of growing up in environments where gay identity was, at minimum, complicated.
-The work addresses formation — what was built, not just what the law now reflects.
+What does not automatically shift with legislation is what was formed over years of growing up in environments where the Church, the family, and the wider culture made gay identity, at minimum, complicated.
+The work addresses what was formed, not just what the law now reflects.

-Gay men in Ireland often describe a particular version of the post-progress experience: the external environment is now affirming in ways that were unimaginable a generation ago, and yet something hasn’t shifted in the way that was expected.
-The shame is quieter but it’s still there.
-The intimacy problems persist.
-The hypervigilance doesn’t know it’s safe yet.
+Gay men in Ireland often describe a particular version of the post-progress experience.
+The external environment is now affirming in ways that would have been unimaginable a generation ago.
+And yet something has not shifted in the way they expected.
+The shame is quieter, but it is still there.
+The intimacy difficulties persist.
+The hypervigilance does not yet know it is safe.

 This is not a failure of the legal or social changes.
 It is the predictable lag between external environment and internal formation.
 The work starts where the internal formation actually is.